itchio/itch.io/docs/creators/getting-indexed.md

 ## Limitations of Search

-As platform, getting search right can be challenging.
+As a platform, getting search right can be challenging.
 We have to optimize between all developers wanting their projects to appear versus showing relevant results to people looking for something.

 Based on understanding how our search engine is used, there are generally two types of searches on itch.io:

-* **Direct title search:** Someone is looking for something specific and type in the name of the project
+* **Direct title search:** Someone is looking for something specific and types in the name of the project.
-* **Topic search:** Someone wants to browse games by topic to find something new to play
+* **Topic search:** Someone wants to browse games by topic to find something new to play.

 Our search engine is optimized for **Direct title search** since that is how the majority of people use search.
-For users who are browsing for new games, we try to push them into our browse pages with tags which are surfaced on the top of the search results.
-This means that the text in the body of your project page, and any tags you add will not become search-queries for your project.
+For users who are browsing for new games, we try to push them into our browse pages with tags, which are surfaced on the top of the search results.
+This means that the text in the body of your project page and any tags you add will not become search queries for your project.
-Tags are only for our browsing pages, which is separate from search.
+Tags are only for our browsing pages, which are separate from search.

 We know every developer would want to have their game show up on top when something related to their project is typed in, but there are too many projects to give that to everyone.
-To handle this we try to give a more organized way for people to get their games discovered through our tags system.
+To handle this, we try to provide a more organized way for people to get their games discovered through our tags system.
 That said, our search results algorithm is constantly evolving and changing.
-If you feel there's something about our search that is broken then please [reach out][support], but please be understanding if your game isn't appearing for a phrase or word that isn't the exact title of your game.
+If you feel there's something about our search that is broken, then please [reach out][support], but please be understanding if your game isn't appearing for a phrase or word that isn't the exact title of your game.

 ## FAQ

-### Can you update the "publish date" of my project.
-My page got indexed a later/I just updated it
+### Can you update the "publish date" of my project?
+My page got indexed later/I just updated it.

-The publish date is set when you publish your project, we will not change your publish date.
-You may use devlogs to announce a large update and that may contribute to how your page is ranked.
+The publish date is set when you publish your project; we will not change your publish date.
+You may use devlogs to announce a large update, and that may contribute to how your page is ranked.

 Often developers reach out to us about updating their publish date because they want to appear on the top of [Most Recent](https://itch.io/games/newest).
 Our answer to this is: Recently released is a very bad place to launch your project!
-We sometimes get 100s of games added per day, depending on the recently released list is not an effective way to get your game discovered.
-We recommend instead that invest your energy in promoting your game on any channels that you have access to.
-Encourage your friends and followers to check out and share your page and that will have the most impact on how it appears on itch.io.
+We sometimes get hundreds of games added per day, depending on the recently released list is not an effective way to get your game discovered.
+We recommend instead that you invest your energy in promoting your game on any channels that you have access to.
+Encourage your friends and followers to check out and share your page, and that will have the most impact on how it appears on itch.io.